Jayasekaragit/hello-world-new/readme.md

-this is about git edited with git editor again edited
+this is about gitgit edited with git editor